-43. WALLACE MINING MUSEUM Wallace is unique because of its fine collection of turn-of-the-century buildings, some designed by nationally known architects.
-The entire town is listed on the National Register of Historic a hundred years or more.
+Vallace is unique because of its fine collection of turn-of-the-century buildings, some designed by nationally known architects.
+The entire town is listed on the National Register of Historic Places and whole blocks in the business district have remained virtually intact for

 On your tour, look for architectural features such as cast-iron cornices and pilasters, terra cotta trim and decorative glass.

 Some buildings still have the old glass windows with irregular surfaces.
-Records occasionally conflict on construction dates; in these instances the most likely dates are listed, Historic Wallace was destroyed by fire on July 27, 1890.
+Records occasionally conflict on construction dates; in these instances the most likely dates are listed.
+Historic Wallace was destroyed by fire on July 27, 1890.

 Only two structures survived.
 The surrounding forests were also spared.
 Reconstruction began immediately.
 This time predominately masonry structures were built for better fire resistance.
 Three of these 1890 vintage structures still grace the corners of Sixth and Bank streets.